Best Bowling Shoes for Beginners (2025 Picks & Guide)

 Best Bowling Shoes for Beginners (Men)

 Ready to upgrade from rentals?
-Here are the best bowling shoes for beginners that men should consider first.
+Here are the best bowling shoes for beginners that men should look at first.

 #1 Dexter DexLite Pro BOA

-If you're just starting out, these are some of the best bowling shoes for beginners you can buy under $150.
+Just getting started?
+These are among the best bowling shoes for beginners you can get for under $150.

-The Dexter DexLite Pro BOA is lightweight, breathable, and easy to adjust thanks to its BOA lacing system.
-That dial-tightening system means no more tying shoelaces - just twist and go.
+The Dexter DexLite Pro BOA feels light, breathable, and easy to tighten with its twist-to-lock BOA system.

 Want more details?
 Our testers wrote a full review of the Dexter DexLite Pro BOA to help you decide if it’s the right fit.